 More than 30 years after its initial flight the Space Shuttle never ceases to be a source of amazement.
 One of the most advanced machines ever built by mankind, for decades the Space Shuttle was the symbol of human technological achievement.
 Although the Space Shuttle may be retired that doesn't mean we still can't stare in awe at some kick ass pictures of Space Shuttle launches seen from airplanes!
 Those were some pretty awesome pictures of the Space Shuttle launch as seen from airplanes weren't they?
 Did I miss any awesome pictures?
 If you know of any other awesome pictures of a Space Shuttle launch seen from an airplane feel free to share it in the comments.
 Extraordinary photos of the Space Shuttle launch seen from airplanes

 A shadow on Mars NASA's Opportunity rover stopped to take a rather impressive image after arriving at the edge of the Endeavour Crater.
 The image is a composite put together from about a dozen different pictures taken by Opportunity's panoramic camera.
 Taken in the Martian afternoon while that sun was at Opportunity’s back the rover caught its shadow for a wonderful self-portrait If you're thinking "Hey, I thought Mars was Red, so why is that picture blue?"
 That's because the image was put through several filters to make the different layers of Martian dunes stand out better but also gave everything in the distance a bluish tint.

 RedBull’s Stratos Stunt | Amy Shira Teitel Baumgartner, covered in RedBull logos, begins his fall at just over 128,000 feet.
 Credit: Handout/Getty Images via The Guardian According to YouTube, eight million people watched Felix Baumgartner’s high altitude jump on Sunday morning.

+Of Interest to me: What causes the auroras?
 Have you ever wondered what causes the auroras, those spectacular celestial lights visible in the Northern and Southern regions of Earth?